What Is The Free Tablet With Medicaid Program

 Documents Needed for Easy Wireless free tablet with Medicaid

-How to Apply for Easy Wireless free tablet with Medicaid
+How to Apply for an Easy Wireless free tablet with Medicaid

-To apply for Easy Wireless’s ACP program and the free tablet, visit https://myeasywireless.com/.
+To apply for Easy Wireless’s Lifeline program and the free tablet, visit https://myeasywireless.com/.
 Enter your ZIP code and email address and press ‘Enroll Now’.
-Then, follow the instructions and fill out the form by providing all the necessary information and required documentation, which will prove your ACP eligibility.
+Then, follow the instructions and fill out the form by providing all the necessary information and required documentation, which will prove your Lifeline eligibility.

 After submitting your application, you will also be required to select an eligible plan.